New Mexico Passes New Law Protecting Doctors’ Freedoms

 Medical professionals have long subscribed to a code of ethics that governs the way they treat patients.

 The Hippocratic Oath, which medical professionals have taken for thousands of years, holds that one of the ethical responsibilities of a doctor is to “neither give a deadly drug to anybody if asked for it, nor … make a suggestion to this effect.”

 But today, some are arguing that medical professionals should be allowed to participate in their patients’ deaths through physician-assisted suicide (PAS).

-A New Mexico law passed in 2021 goes even further than that.
-The law doesn’t just allow but actually requires doctors to take steps that help a patient commit suicide—and then claims that this is not “participating” in the deadly process.
+A New Mexico law passed in 2021 went even further than that.
+The law didn’t just allow but actually required doctors to take steps to help a patient commit suicide—claiming that this is not “participating” in the deadly process.

-Physicians who hold to basic medical-ethics principles (e.g., “do no harm”) are forced to facilitate PAS or face penalties and even the loss of their medical licenses.
+The law would have forced physicians who hold to basic medical-ethics principles (e.g., “do no harm”) to facilitate PAS or face penalties and even the loss of their medical licenses.